October Is Breast Cancer Awareness Month

 We've all seen the little pink ribbons that pop up every October to remind us that breast cancer...

-Breast Cancer and Physical Therapy
+Skin Cancer and Therapy

 As a retired nurse and teacher, I now spend my time writing freelance as well as working on my debut novel.
 Please like, comment and share.
 Thank you!